-Inspections help identify unsafe conditions and work practices so that they can be eliminated or controlled before an accident occurs.
+Inspections help identify unsafe conditions and work practices so that they can be eliminated or controlled before an incident/accident occurs.
 Regular inspections are also an opportunity to identify, evaluate, improve and promote components of your workplace safety program.

 Find out more about WorkSafeBC inspections.